mattimoller/ContainerizedApps-Cloud-hackathon/README.md

     # Check if virtualenv is installed
     $ virtualenv --version

     # Install virtualenv using pip
     $ pip install virtualenv

-Once 'venv' is installed we can create the virtual environment and activate it as shown below.
-The environment will be created in your current directory in a folder we name "venv".
-In the .gitignore file that is a part of the repository you will notice that it is explicitly stated that we do not want to include the virtual environment as a part of our repository.
+Once `vitualenv` is installed we can create the virtual environment and activate it as shown below.
+The environment will be created in your current directory in a folder we name *venv*.
+In the .gitignore file that is a part of this repository you will notice that it is explicitly stated that we do not want to include the virtual environment as a part of our repository.
 This is best practice.

     # Create the environment
     $ virtualenv venv

     # Activate the environment
     $ /venv/Scripts/activate.bat

 Now that the environment is created we need to install the required packages to our environment.
-They are listed in the requirements.txt file that was downloaded when the repository was cloned from GitHub and pip allows us to install the packages using this file.
+They are listed in the requirements.txt file that was downloaded when the repository was cloned from GitHub and pip allows us to install the packages by reading from this file.

     $ pip install -r requirements.txt

 Once the installation is complete the packages required to run the application should be installed.
-The application is run from the index.py file, before being run you however need to make one small change on the last lines of this file.
+The application is run from the `index.py` file, before being run you however need to make one small change on the last lines of this file.
 The file should be modified so that the last line reads `app.run_Server(debug=True)`, instead of `app.run_server(host='0.0.0.0', port=8050, debug=True)`.
 This is also specified in the file.

 To run the application simply enter the command `$ python index.py` in the terminal.
 You can now view the dashboard by opening a web browser and entering the address [http://127.0.0.1:8050/](http://127.0.0.1:8050/).
 Stop the application by pressing Ctrl+C while in your terminal.

 At this stage you can play around with the application code as desired and modify it as you want, as long as it is still running.
 Remember to add any new packages you install to the requirements.txt file.

-If you have run the application locally, also remember to change the last line of the index.py file so that the last line reads  `app.run_server(host='0.0.0.0', port=8050, debug=True)`.
+If you have run the application locally, also remember to change the last line of the `index.py` file so that the last line reads  `app.run_server(host='0.0.0.0', port=8050, debug=True)`.
 This will ensure our deployment using Docker works as expected.

 ## Step 3: Creating our Docker image
 Now that we have the application on our local computer we can create a Docker image of the application.
 This image will in turn be uploaded to AWS and create the basis for running our application on cloud infrastructure.